mt-imperial/UbuntuServer/README.md

 -------------

 ```
-<i class="icon-pencil"></i>In this window the name of the virtual disk is assigned and the size it occupies, we click on "create".
+In this window the name of the virtual disk is assigned and the size it occupies, we click on "create".

 ```